Lleeshen/COEN-20/README.md

       This is used in the driver main program to generate fractals.

 Lab 5: Insert and delete values from an array while preserving order.

+Lab 6: Insert and get nibble(4-bit) values from array that represent nibble values